-Step forward with your left leg and slowly lower your body until your front knee is bent at least 90 degrees.
+Slowly lower your body until your front knee is bent at least 90 degrees.

 Grab a pair of dumbbells and hold them at arm’s length next to your sides, your palms facing each other.

 Step forward with your right leg and lower your body.

 Lower the dumbbells and then return to the starting position.
-Repeat the same with left leg!

 Hold a dumbbell vertically against your chest, with both hands cupping it

 Step backward with your right leg and lower your body into a lunge

 Pause, then return to the starting position.